ETHRoboticsClub/TWIST2/README.md

 († Equal Advising)

 > **Note (ETHRC):**
-> This README and the documentation structure in this fork have been prepared by the team at **ETH Robotics Center (ETHRC)** to make TWIST2 easier to install, integrate and operate in our internal environment.
+> This README and the documentation structure in this fork have been prepared by the team at [**ETH Robotics Club (ETHRC)**](https://www.ethrobotics.ch/) to make TWIST2 easier to install, integrate and operate in our internal environment.
 > All credit for the TWIST2 system itself goes to the original authors listed above.

 ---